evilusean/ProjectSean/README.md

 Each project will require:</br>
 Start Date / End Date / Tech Used / Project DescriptSean / Summary </br>
 What if I just want a quick list?
 Name + Date - can link to project with further details/summary/descriptsean</br>

+Future Sean : Seperate Into 3 parts - By Date - By Course(self directed, tutorial/course) - and by Language